 I think I'll adopt "ecological horticulturist" to describe my own approach to gardening.
-Whether you specializing in gardening with native plants, like me, or prefer to grow plants from around the world, studying their native habitats is, in my experience, the best way to learn how to grow them in a garden.
+Whether you specialize in gardening with native plants, as I do, or prefer to grow plants from around the world, studying their native habitats is, in my experience, the best way to learn how to grow them in a garden.

 That doesn't mean you have to recreate the conditions exactly.
-In many cases, this is impossible, anyway But the native Aquilegia canadensis, eastern red columbine, growing out of my front steps thrives there; this location recreates some aspects of the face of a limestone cliff where I saw, decades ago, a huge colony of them in full bloom.
+In many cases, this is impossible, anyway.
+The native Aquilegia canadensis, eastern red columbine, thrives in the crumbling mortar of my front steps; this location recreates some aspects of the face of a limestone cliff where I saw, decades ago, a huge colony of them in full bloom.

 This is why I'm trying to go on more botanical walks and hikes.
 Like many, if not most, gardeners, I've never seen most of the plants I grow in the wild.
 I visited Hempstead Plains for the first time in August 2013.